2014 Hollywood Casino 400: Practice and qualifying

+Qualifying Results

 Race

 The race was scheduled to begin at 2:16 PM Eastern time, but it started six minutes late when Kevin Harvick led the field to the green.

 Jamie McMurray took the lead from Harvick on lap 44.

 McMurray surrendered the lead on lap 47 to pit and handed the lead to Jeff Gordon.

 Gordon surrendered the lead the next lap to pit.
 Brad Keselowski assumed the lead.

 Keselowski pitted on lap 49 and McMurray cycled back to the lead on lap 50.

 Caution flew for the first time on lap 71 for debris in turn 4.
 Jamie McMurray and Kevin Harvick traded the lead on pit road with the No.1 car pitting before the start/finish line.
 He took the lead back from Harvick.

 The race restarted on lap 76.
 Greg Biffle about spun the car out exiting turn 2, but managed to save it.
 Dale Earnhardt Jr. took the lead.

 Caution flew for the second time on lap 79 when Kurt Busch slammed the wall in turn 4.

 The race restarted on lap 84.
 McMurray tapped the right rear corner panel of Jeff Gordon and he kissed the wall exiting turn 4.

 A multi-car crash on the backstretch brought out the third caution of the race on lap 85.
 It started when Greg Biffle rear-ended Jimmie Johnson, who clipped Justin Allgaier in the process, and sent him into the inside wall.
 Allgaier continued down and collected Josh Wise.
 "Obviously a big hit in Chase points," Johnson said.
 "Puts a lot of pressure on us next week and the week after.
 We've got to be on our game at Charlotte and Talladega."

 The race restarted on lap 91.

 Dale Earnhardt Jr. was leading the race when the right-front tire blew and sent him into the wall exiting turn 4 bringing out the fourth caution of the race on lap 122.
 "The tire came apart going through the corner," said Earnhardt Jr., who was shooting for his third straight top 10 at Kansas.
 "We were running along there.
 I really wasn't pushing the car that hard and I had a real big lead so I was just backing the corner up and letting the car turn.
 Going into (Turn) 3 the tread of the tire came all the way off."
 Joey Logano took the lead as a result.

 The race restarted on lap 128 and Kevin Harvick retook the lead.

 Logano took the lead back from Harvick on lap 135.